nikos-kaparos/ims-to-tif/README.md

 # ims-to-tif
-Convertor .ims image to .tif using imagej
+Convertor .ims image to .tif using ImageJ
+Batch file to automate whole process